OPML: Validation

-Dave Winer has made a request for comments on a proposal for validating OPML and released a beta OPML validator.
+Dave Winer, the founder and CEO of Userland, made a request for comments on a proposal for validating OPML.
+He released a beta version OPML validator in November 2005.

-Katy Ginger from DLESE has published an XML Schema Document for validating OPML 2.0.
+The Harvard Digital Library for Earth System Education (DLESE) published an XML Schema Document for validating OPML 2.0 in 2007.
 There is also a DTD available for OPML 1.0.

 Alternative specifications

 Alternative specifications have been proposed, notably these include OML, XOXO and XBEL.